Volcanism of the Mount Edziza volcanic complex: Armadillo eruptive period

-Rapid evacuation of a shallow magma chamber nearly 8 km south of Cartoona Ridge resulted in the formation of the 3 km wide Armadillo Peak caldera.
+Rapid evacuation of a shallow magma chamber nearly 8 km south of Cartoona Ridge resulted in the formation of the 3 km wide Armadillo Caldera.
 Fractures in the roof of the magma chamber provided passageways for trachyte magma to reach the subsiding caldera floor, resulting in the formation of lava lakes inside the newly-formed depression.
 Larger volumes of lava eventually spilled over the caldera rim to produce a nearly 13 km long, 460 m thick sequence of trachyte and rhyolite flows which extends to the west.
 A 180 m thick remnant of trachyte flows that pooled inside the caldera forms the 2194 m high summit of Armadillo Peak which lies within its southern limit.
 Erosion in the middle of the caldera has exposed several granite intrusions that are in the form of sills, dikes and irregular subvolcanic masses.

 Other volcanic centres were active during the Armadillo eruptive period.
 Tadeda Peak and the IGC Centre, both satellitic vents of the Armadillo Peak caldera, produced trachyte and rhyolite.
 Alkali basalt, hawaiite and trachybasalt flows erupted from Sezill Volcano and the Little Iskut shield volcano, many of which are exposed along the Mess Creek Escarpment.
 The thickest sections of Armadillo basalt flows are exposed in Sezill Creek canyon, Kadeya Creek canyon and near the southwestern end of Raspberry Pass where they reach thicknesses of up to 180 m.
-Individual flows of alkali basalt are thin and voluminous, suggesting they were highly fluid at the time of their eruption.
+Individual flows of alkali basalt are thin and voluminous, suggesting that they were highly fluid at the time of their eruption.

 The Armadillo eruptions deposited 159 km3 of volcanic material, making the Armadillo Formation the most voluminous geological formation of the first magmatic cycle.
 An anomalously old potassium–argon date of 10.2 ± 1.4 million years has been obtained from Armadillo comendite.
 Potassium–argon dates more in line with the volcanic stratigraphy include 6.9 ± 0.3 million years and 6.1 ± 0.1 million years from comenditic ash flows, 6.9 ± 0.3 million years from comenditic glass and 6.5 ± 0.2 million years, 6.3 ± 0.5 million years, 6.2 ± 0.1 million years and 6.1 ± 0.2 million years from hawaiite.